-The Committee reviewed the Lead Director's annual report on the functioning of the Board and the conditions under which the duties of Chairman and Chief Executive Officer were respectively performed in 2017.
-It also reviewed the Board of Directors' Corporate Governance Report included in the 2017 Registration Document and recommended that the Board approve the terms of the report.
+The Committee reviewed the Lead Director's annual report on the functioning of the Board, the meeting of the Independent Directors and the conditions under which the duties of Chairman and Chief Executive Officer were respectively performed in 2018.
+It unanimously recommended the continuation of a unitary leadership structure and the Board's re-appointment of Jean-Charles Naouri as Chairman and Chief Executive Officer after the Annual General Meeting on 7 May 2019.